amisepa/csd_transfrom/README.md

 ## Comparison with conventional referencing methods

 Here is a comparison of ERP between emotional and neutral stimuli for each method to assess how the referencing method affects statistical results at the group level (N = 81; p<0.01 after spatiotemporal cluster-correction).
-This illustrates well how CSD-transformation allows to highlight the local brain dynamics, whereas AV- and REST- referenced data focus on global dynamics.
+This illustrates well how CSD-transformation increases spatial resolution and helps highlight local dynamics, whereas AV- and REST- referenced data increase global dynamics.

 1) Average-reference